Summer Student Research Fellowships application

 • Equipment: List permanent equipment items separately (i.e. new equipment required for the project that will then be available for future use on campus).

-• Cover letter (letter of application) addressed to the Student Research Committee, in which the applicant reflects on the meaning/importance of the project to his or her educational goals.
+• Cover letter: You will upload a cover letter addressed to the Student Research Committee, in which you will reflect on the meaning/importance of the project in connection to your educational goals.

-• Summary of how and when the project results will be reported and how this research may lead to future projects.
-Summer Fellows will be expected to present their work at the Student Research Symposium: A Celebration of Learning during the spring of 2014 — among other venues — as well as write a short reflection paper after completion of their projects.
+• Summary: You will upload a summary of how and when the project results will be reported and how this research may lead to future projects.
+Summer Fellows will be expected to present their work at the Student Research Symposium: A Celebration of Learning during Spring Term — among other venues — as well as write a short reflection paper after completion of their projects.